wp-plugins/nexternal/readme.txt

 Author URI: http://www.alreadysetup.com/nexternal
 Tags: ecommerce, shopping, store, nexternal, sell Requires at least: 2.8
-Tested up to: 3.2.1
+Tested up to: 3.5
 Stable tag: trunk

 Allows you to publish products from your Nexternal store to your WordPress website.

 == Description ==

-This plugin allows you to easily publish products from your Nexternal store to your WordPress website.
-The plugin uses Nexternal's API to query for the latest product information including price, images and more.
+This plugin allows you to easily publish products from your Nexternal store to your pages and posts.
+It uses Nexternal's API to get the latest product information including price, images and more.

-The plugin can display a single product, a custom sized product grid or a scrolling (horizontal or vertical) carousel of products.
+The plugin can display a single product, a product grid or a scrolling (horizontal or vertical) carousel of products.

+We have a few other custom Nexternal focused plugins not available in the plugin catalog.
+Contact us if you are interested.

 * [Plugin Homepage](http://www.alreadysetup.com/nexternal)
 * Please visit the homepage and register yourself for updates.
 We require your feedback to help this plugin evolve.